Time as a Control Dimension in Robot Learning

+Thus, the time ratio controls how quickly the policy's internal clock progresses.
+To encourage punctual completion, we penalize the terminal timing mismatch through the following formulations (Method:~\hyperref[sec:retrieve_timeaware]{Time-aware policy optimization}) to the total reward:

+where $K$ denotes the terminal step.
+This objective encourages the policy to finish near its scheduled time (i.e., punctuality) rather than merely complete the task eventually.
+The division by $tr_K$ is necessary because the remaining-time variable evolves according to the policy's internal clock.
+Dividing by $tr_K$ converts the residual remaining time back into the corresponding real-time mismatch, ensuring that the punctuality penalty is comparable across different temporal regimes.

-\mysubsubsubsection{\textbf{Ensuring effective use of time.}} Although the temporal conditioning allows controllability, it does not inherently ensure that the available time will be used effectively.
-Without additional guidance, a robot might still idle for certain period of an episode and act only near the end.
-In this case, the robot could still achieve punctuality, but its behavior is not desirable.
-To address this, we introduce a simple but effective stability objective to penalize excessive scene motion.
-We define a scalar measure of \emph{scene instability} as the sum of the velocities of all movable objects, excluding the robot itself, and constrain it relative to a threshold scaled by ${tr}_{t}$ (Method:~\hyperref[sec:instability_obj]{Define the instability objective}).
-When more time is available (\ie small ${tr}_t$), the policy is encouraged to favor gentle and stable motions.
-When time is limited (\ie large ${tr}_t$), it allows more dynamic interactions to maintain punctuality.
-This auxiliary constraint helps the robot learn how to spend time effectively without overshadowing the main task and time objective.
+Temporal conditioning alone, however, does not guarantee that extra time will be used effectively.
+A policy could still idle for much of an episode and act only near the end while remaining technically punctual.
+To prevent this behavior, we introduce an instability-based constraint during training.
+Scene instability is defined from the motion of manipulated objects, excluding the robot itself, and is constrained relative to the time ratio.
+This design makes instability an adaptive constraint based on the temporal context.
+When more time is available, the policy is encouraged to reduce instability and favor gentle, stable interactions.
+When time is limited, the policy is allowed to tolerate more dynamic motions to maintain punctuality.
+We incorporate this constraint through a constrained MDP formulation detailed in the Method (Method:~\hyperref[sec:cmdp_formulation]{Policy optimization}).
+Collectively, the punctuality objective and instability constraint cause the policy to use available time productively rather than simply waiting and rushing.